SkylineCommunications/dataminer-docs/connector-help/connector_help/EMC_Isilon_x200.md

 #### HTTP secondary connection

-In branch 2.0.0.x, this driver uses a secondary HTTP connection, which requires the following input during element creation:
+In branch 2.0.0.x, this connector uses a secondary HTTP connection, which requires the following input during element creation:

 HTTP CONNECTION: